Isaiah 17 - Outline of Isaiah (Book Notes menu page)

 at that day shall a man look to his Maker... to the Holy One of Israel...-

-Through the captivities of Syria and Israel, some in Israel would see their error and turn from idols and from false confidence in men, to the LORD.
+Through the captivities of Syria and Israel, some in Israel would see their error and turn back, from false gods and false confidence in men, to the LORD.

 because thou hast forgotten... thou shalt plant pleasant plants... strange slips...-